Dunfermline and District Tramways

 Female staff

-Dunfermline and District Tramways condcutres Tram No 22
+Dunfermline and District Tramways tram conductress Tram No 22

-A conductress and motorman with Tramcar No 22 at Cowdenbeath Depot — photo undated, but probably taken during the Great War or shortly afterwards, given that the destination box is still above the top rail (these were moved to below the canopy in the early 1920s).
-The conductress appears to be wearing a makeshift uniform with her own hat.
+A conductress and a motorman with Tramcar No 22 at Cowdenbeath Depot — photo undated, but probably taken during the Great War or shortly afterwards, given that the destination box is still above the top rail (these were moved to below the canopy in the early 1920s).
+The conductress is probably wearing a company-issued topcoat, but with her own hat.

 Dunfermline and District Tramways conductress

-Another photo of a conductress — date uncertain — but one in which a long uniform topcoat is clearly being worn, along with a peaked cap bearing a cap badge, probably a regimental sweetheart badge.
+Another photograph of a conductress — date uncertain — but one in which a double-breasted topcoat is being worn, along with a peaked cap bearing a cap badge, possibly a regimental sweetheart badge.